 Nail psoriasis causes changes to your fingernails and toenails

-This fingernail shows 3 signs of nail psoriasis: Crumbling, roughness, and blood under the nail (arrow).
+This fingernail shows three signs of nail psoriasis: Crumbling, roughness, and blood under the nail (arrow).

 Common signs of nail psoriasis

-This nail also has 3 signs of nail psoriasis: Tiny dents in the nail (pits), white discoloration, and lifting (the nail is separating from the finger).
+Tiny dents in the nail (pits), white discoloration, and lifting (the nail is separating from the finger) are all common signs.

 Most people who have plaque psoriasis develop nail psoriasis

-Discoloration (blue arrow), nail lifting from the finger, and a thin line of blood (black arrow) are common signs of nail psoriasis.
+This patient has these three signs of nail psoriasis: Nail discoloration, nail lifting from the finger, and a thin line of blood (black arrow).

 Nail psoriasis usually begins years after psoriasis first appears on the skin